jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

 The IoT device can be registered with your IoT Hub using the Azure CLI.

-1. Run the following command to register a device:
+1. Run the following command in the terminal to register a device:

     ```sh
     az iot hub device-identity create --device-id soil-moisture-sensor \